stkent/stkent.github.io/_posts/2015-07-03-building-smooth-paths-using-bezier-curves.md

 {% include kramdown_definitions.md %}

 [Last post]({% post_url 2015-06-07-an-intro-to-pathinterpolatorcompat %}), we built a super-simple `Path`-based interpolator using straight line segments.
-To produce smoother interpolators, without corners - typically preferred for animating motion - we'll need correspondingly smooth generating Paths.
+To produce smoother interpolators, without corners - typically preferred for animating motion - we’ll need correspondingly smooth generating Paths.
 Our primary goal in this post, then, will be:

 * given a sequence of $n$ points in the cartesian plane, calculate a smooth `Path` passing through all points in order.

 <!--more-->

-We'll start with the simplest possible case, and generalize from there.
+We’ll start with the simplest possible case, and generalize from there.

 # $n$ = 2

-This one's a gimme - we can use `Path.lineTo(...)` to connect the two given points with a straight line.
+This one’s a gimme - we can use `Path.lineTo(...)` to connect the two given points with a straight line.
 While not very exciting, this curve does satisfy the smoothness condition since there are definitely no corners!

 <div class="image-container">
 	<img src="/assets/images/building-smooth-paths-using-bezier-curves-2-point.png" width="30%" />